Canadian regulator grants route change request for Trans Mountain pipeline

-Sept 25 (Reuters) - The Canada Energy Regulator (CER) granted a route change request for the Trans Mountain Expansion (TMX) project on Monday, clearing a major hurdle and avoiding months of further delay for the project, owned by the Canadian government.
+Sept 25 (Reuters) - The Canada Energy Regulator (CER) granted a route change request for the Trans Mountain Expansion (TMX) project on Monday, clearing a major hurdle and avoiding months of further delay for the project that is owned by the Canadian government.

 Trans Mountain Corp (TMC), the crown corporation that is building the expansion, had sought a route deviation on a 1.3-kilometre (0.8 mile) section of pipeline near Kamloops, British Columbia, to avoid planned micro-tunneling construction that it said would be unfeasible.

-(Reporting by Seher Dareen in Bengaluru and Nia Williams in Canada; Editing by Pooja Desai)
+(Reporting by Seher Dareen in Bengaluru and Nia Williams in British Coloumbia; Editing by Pooja Desai)

 ((Seher.Dareen@thomsonreuters.com; If in India call +91 74832 70128, if within U.S. call +1 646 223 8780;))